FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 MULTSTEEP.OUT

-    This file lists the number of steep multiple channels found within the as- signed minimum and maximum slopes.
+    This file lists the number of steep multiple channels found within the assigned minimum and maximum slopes.

 MULT.RGH

     MULT.RGH is a duplicate file of the MULT.DAT file with the updated Manning’s n-value changes that were reported in the ROUGH.OUT file.
     The maximum and final Manning’s n-value changes are listed in the ROUGH.OUT.